Shisaku918/Syndromos/README.md

 ## License

 This project is open-source.
-Please credit the main author: **Shisaku**.
+Please credit the main author: **Shigeru**.